Relieved more than joyful, US turns attention to Qatar

 USSF staff locked down hotel and training arrangements on Oct.
 1, 2019, the day the portal opened, putting the team in an optimum logistical situation.

 Berhalter presumes form will change between now and November, causing roster churn.
-He was impressed with the growth over 14 qualifiers in temperatures that ranged from minus 3 degrees Fahrenheit (minus 16 Celsius) in St. Paul, Minnesota, and 85 degrees Fahrenheit (29 Celsius) in Austin, Texas.
+He was impressed with the growth over 14 qualifiers in temperatures that ranged from minus-3 degrees (minus-16 Celsius) in St. Paul, Minnesota, and 85 degrees (29 Celsius) in Austin, Texas.

 For all the positive feelings, the U.S. dropped to third among eight nations in North and Central America and the Caribbean, behind Canada and Mexico.
 If not for last week’s 0-0 draw at Mexico, the Americans would have finished fourth and wound up in a June playoff against New Zealand.